Psychodynamic Theory in Education: Understanding the

 The levels of consciousness provide another framework for understanding mental processes.
 The conscious mind contains thoughts and feelings we're immediately aware of, whilst the preconscious holds information that can be easily brought to awareness.
 The unconscious contains repressed memories, desires, and conflicts that influence behaviour without our awareness.

-For pupils with special educational needs, psychodynamic understanding can illuminate why certain interventions succeed or fail.
-A child with autism might use rigid routines as a defence against overwhelming anxiety, whilst a pupil with ADHD might struggle with impulse control due to underdeveloped ego functioning.
+For learners with special educational needs, psychodynamic understanding can illuminate why certain interventions succeed or fail.
+A child with autism might use rigid routines as a defence against overwhelming anxiety, whilst a learner with ADHD might struggle with impulse control due to underdeveloped ego functioning.

 Psychodynamic theory continues to offer valuable insights for educators seeking to understand the complex interplay between past experiences, unconscious processes, and current behaviour in their students.
 Whilst some of Freud's original concepts have been refined or challenged by contemporary research, the core premise that early experiences and unconscious forces shape behaviour remains highly relevant in educational settings.